thacuber2a03/catcurses/doc/catcurses.md

 }
 ```

-The enum wrapping the value returned by getChar.
+The enum wrapping the value returned by getKey.
-If getChar returns an ASCII keypress, the value wrapped under this enum will be that key.
+If getKey returns an ASCII keypress, the value wrapped under this enum will be that key.

 > [!WARNING]
 > The function keys (F0..F64 and arrow keys, amongst others)